wp-plugins/mailchimp-for-wp/readme.txt

 == Changelog ==

-= 1.1.5 =
+= 1.2 =
+* Improved: updated to MailChimp 2.0 API
+* Improved: now using custom light-weight API class using the WordPress HTTP API.
+* Improved: huge performance improvements on admin settings pages
-* Fixed: Form using checkbox settings for list and double opt-in instead of form settings.
+* Improved: usability and responsiveness of form settings page
+* Improved: clean-up

 = 1.1.4 =
 * Fixed: usage of textarea elements in the form mark-up for WP3.3+.